AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 #### What This Function Does:

-1. **Creates an Object with NFT Details** : It prepares the data needed to validate the token information.
+1. **Creates an Object with Validate Collection Details** : It prepares the data needed to validate the token information.

 2. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to check if the token information already exists using the prepared data.

-3. **Logs Information** : It logs the validation result for debugging purposes.
+3. **Return Values of Object** : It returns necessary values as a object

 Next, we'll write the **Get the parent chain height** function.